ElektraInitiative/PermaplanT/doc/decisions/frontend_keybinding.md

 ## Problem

 In the development of PermaplanT, we have identified the need for a robust keybinding system to enhance the developer experience.
-During research we considered to use some npm packages which may be helpful for our use case.
+During research we considered to use some npm packages that provide keybinding functionality.

 ## Constraints